What’s new in GraphAware Hume 2.10: Commenting, data distribution, a new documentation portal and much more!

 Execute Actions faster

 Actions provide a powerful way of querying or manipulating data.
 Often, specific Actions are used over and over again.
-Those can now be marked as favorite Actions and be accessed in the right-click menu on the canvas.
+Those can now be marked as favourite Actions and be accessed in the right-click menu on the canvas.

 Some Actions that are either created by other users or not used very often might need some explanation that shows what the goal of the Action is.
 A description field has been added to Actions to provide information about what the Action does and how it should be used.